HydroModPy/HydroModPy/docs/source/cli/exit-codes.rst

      - ``EXIT_CALIBRATION``
      - Calibration loop failed: objective evaluation or optimizer backend raised an unrecoverable error.
+   * - 22
+     - ``EXIT_CATALOG_UNREADABLE``
+     - The catalog index exists and will not open.
+Delete it and rebuild with ``hmp catalog reindex``, which never reads the broken file: it writes a fresh database beside it and publishes it atomically.
    * - 130
      - ``EXIT_SIGINT``
      - Interrupted by ``Ctrl+C`` (``KeyboardInterrupt``).
 POSIX